MB2355/AgniDrone/README.md

 - Working across domains (mechanical, electrical, and programming).
 - Hands-on experience in drone tuning and real-world electronics.
 - Team collaboration, time management, and rapid prototyping.
-- Respecting wire polarities: Red = +, Black = ground 😅
+- Respecting wire polarities, specially in drones, can burn your components so be safe: Red = +, Black = ground 😅

 ---